usp654/usp654.github.io/content/policies.md

 ###	Notes

 1. If my office hours conflict with your schedule, [send me a Google calendar invite for an appointment](https://docs.google.com/document/d/1bzErTafR_yILhhwW-1jax_0XiHZZE-HU-tT40Ur0blQ/edit).
-1. Submit in your homework assignments to [D2L/Assignments](https://d2l.pdx.edu/d2l/lms/dropbox/user/folders_list.d2l?isprv=1&bp=1&ou=667907).
+1. Submit in your homework assignments to [D2L/Assignments](https://d2l.pdx.edu/d2l/lms/dropbox/user/folders_list.d2l?ou=822118&isprv=0).
-1. Extensions on homework due dates will only be granted in exceptional circumstances and only if I am contacted before the due date.
 1. Academic dishonesty will result in a score of zero for the assignment in question.
 1. Please be aware of the University’s policies on withdrawals and incompletes:
     - Withdrawals: https://www.pdx.edu/registration/withdraw-cancellation-and-drops